Alfa Romeo Cars in Motorsport since 1945

 “From the beginning, I was determined to ensure that only period photographs would be used.
 In this I have been almost totally successful.
 I am not one of those who considers that pin-sharp, beautifully lit, digital images are the only type of illustration worth utilising today.
 In order to understand what each sporting model from any motor-manufacturer stands for, it is important that they are seen in their typical contemporary environments.”

 Lately I seem to have a number of “photo books” ending up on my review list.
-Most of the time I find it difficult to not move my lips as I flip through the pages.
+Most of the time I find it difficult not to move my lips as I flip through the pages.
 Even though I am not the intended audience for this type of book I fully understand, recognize, and accept why they exist: everyone has to start somewhere, and getting started with books containing a good selection of photographs certainly helps.
-Even then it is difficult on occasion not to weep that trees were sacrificed for what you are looking at, trees that would have much rather preferred to be used in a “better book.”
+Still, more often than not it is difficult not to weep for the trees that were sacrificed, trees that would have much rather preferred to be used in a “better book.”
 Fear not, all is well here.

-During the first run through the book, I simply looked at the images being presented, every now and then also reading the detailed captions, just to get a feel for what Collins was trying to do.
+During the first run through the book I simply looked at the images being presented, every now and then pausing to read the detailed captions, just to get a feel for what Collins was trying to do.
 After that initial look, I sat back and thought about how I would have put these 320-odd pages to use if this were my book to write.
-Using as an outline the 11 sections into which Collins divides the book, and the items covered in each, I could easily imagine several forests worth of paper being required to fully plumb the depths of the subject.
-Absent that, it is the photos that are called on to do the heavy lifting to keep the story on the one hand condensed and on the other cohesive.
+Using as an outline the 11 sections into which Collins divides the book (see bottom), and the items covered in each, I could easily imagine several forests worth of paper being required to fully plumb the depths of the subject in multiple volumes.
+This being only one single book, it is the photos that do the heavy lifting to keep the story condensed while still cohesive but also interesting and engaging.

-What Collins presents in his own rather quiet way is the incredible span of competition categories and models that Alfa Romeo fielded from 1945 until this decade in the 21st century.
+What Collins presents in his rather quiet way is the incredible span of competition categories and models that Alfa Romeo fielded from 1945 until this decade in the 21st century.
 It is easily in the several dozens.
 At one point, I kept expecting to see a car that Alfa Romeo prepared for the NASCAR Cup Series!
-It’s one of the few series in which Alfa Romeo (now part of Stellantis which is in talks to take the Dodge brand there) has yet to be a presence.
+It’s one of the few series in which Alfa Romeo has yet to be a presence—and it may in fact happen now that Alfa is part of Stellantis which is in talks to take the Dodge brand there).

 There are those times when story and images come together just right, and this is one of them.
-Not cheap, though!
+Not cheap, but unreservedly worth it!

 Copyright 2025, Don Capps (speedreaders.info).